Vishal0858/Movement-of-Turtlebot3-using-Hand-Gesture-Control/README.md

 ------------------------------------------------------------------------------------------
         export TURTLEBOT3_MODEL=waffle_pi

-Step5:- One terminal run the turtlebot3 bringup
+Step5:- For Hardware test, In One terminal run the turtlebot3 bringup after successfully connecting to turtlebot3 using ssh
 ------------------------------------------------------------------------------------------
        ros2 launch turtlebot3_bringup robot.launch.py

+For Simulaton Test, Run below command in one terminal

+        ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py

 Step6:- In second terminal run the gesture node
 ------------------------------------------------------------------------------------------